blankoworld/makefly/doc/THEMES.md

 #### Common files

-As explained in *Template ' structure* chapter, there is a lot of files needed.
+As explained in **Template ' structure** section, there is a lot of files needed for our template to work.
 Some needs to be adapted, and some other one can be just used as it is.

 So you can copy these files (from **template/base** directory) in your monochromed directory: